vtneil/quad_tree/README.md

 # quad_tree

 A C++ implementation of QuadTree Data Structure.
+Old tests and other form of implementations (less performance) can be found in "refs" directory.

 ## Class templates
 `T` is a data type;